 Portion Sizes Are Relative To What We’re Used To

-Adjusting To Eating Less Volume
+Experimenting with Eating Less Volume

 How Much Should I Eat?

 What’s interesting is that within a week or two of experimenting with smaller portions, people often notice they have a better sense of what comfortable fullness feels like.
 Over time and with practice and experimentation, we learn how much we need to make for the perfect portion (almost) every time.
 And I say almost because overeating is part of normal eating and happens to even the most mindful and attuned of eaters.

 Portion Size Consistency

 We try to stay consistent with the portions of the meals in our culinary program at Green Mountain, so as not to confuse this process of identifying a comfortable feeling of fullness.
 That said, because we know that the “right” amount is different for everyone, we describe our portions as a reasonable starting place for experimentation.